 Community, Self and Formation: Ancient and Contemporary Narratives (CORE300)

-An exploration of self in the world, based on personal experience and historic spiritual practices.
-Students are challenged to think systemically about contexts of family, faith community, workplace and broader culture as they plan for lifelong formation and contribution to the well-being of others. + CAPS Goal Areas 2 & 5.
+An exploration of self in the world, based on personal experience and classical spiritual practices.
+Students are challenged to think systemically about contexts of family, faith community, workplace, and broader culture as they plan for lifelong formation and contribution to the well-being of others.
+FF: CAPS Goal Areas 2 & 5.

 Sacred Texts and Society (CORE310)

 An introduction to the Christian scriptures as a resource for responding to contemporary challenges facing humanity.
-The course will provide a broad understanding of complexities in interpreting sacred texts, major narratives of the Christian scriptures, and ways those narratives speak into ethical and social issues. + CAPS Goal Areas 2,5, & 6. + Prior completion of CORE300 highly recommended.
+The course will provide a broad understanding of complexities in interpreting sacred texts, major narratives of the Christian scriptures, and ways those narratives speak into ethical and social issues.
+FF: CAPS Goal Areas 2, 5, & 6.
+SP: Prior completion of CORE300 highly recommended.

 Select 2 from:

 A distinctive feature of Bethel's programs is our commitment to the development of the whole person.
 In addition to courses within a program, students explore personal values and faith formation in a hospitable environment that respects learning from one another's perspectives.
 Rather than teaching students what to think about Christianity, we teach students how to think about the Bible, Christian history, and personal faith.

 This program fulfills the licensure requirements in the state of Minnesota.
 To obtain this license, you’ll need to pass a standard exam.
 While our program prepares you for the exam, we cannot guarantee you’ll pass the exam.
 If you want to obtain this license in a state other than Minnesota, you’ll need to check that state’s requirements for licensure.